jonasoesch/p9/2-theory.md

 #### Animation duration

-Multiple authors have observed that making animation slower has a negative effect on readers [@Shanmugasundaram-07:cansmooth; @Baudisch-06:phosphorexplaining].
+Multiple authors have observed that making animation slower is perceived negatively by readers [@Shanmugasundaram-07:cansmooth; @Baudisch-06:phosphorexplaining].
 Others counter that very fast animation might lead to higher error rates [@Heer-07:animatedtransitions].
 This assumption has been refuted by Franconeri et al. [@Franconeri-10:trackingmultiple] who showed that higher speeds have no impact on tracking performance when the distance between objects stays large enough.

 #### Direct manipulation {#sec:direct-manipulation}